 - If you are trying to configure GAX with plug-ins installed, remove the webapp and plug-ins folders from the GAX installation directory.
-When GAX configuration is complete, you can rollback all the changes and use the keystore password in your environment. - Make sure that GAX gax\startup.bat does not contain GAX\CMD\LINE\ARGS.
+When GAX configuration is complete, you can rollback all the changes and use the keystore password in your environment. - Make sure that GAX gax_startup.bat does not contain GAX_CMD_LINE_ARGS.
 Otherwise, GAX cannot enter setup mode. - 3.
-As a local user (whether in person or via a remote desktop connection), log in to GAX as the local user root. - 4.
-Call the webservice API by entering the following in the address bar of your web browser (for example: http://localhost:8080/gax/api/system/setkeystorepassword?password={password}).
-The password is stored in an obscured fashion in the gax.properties file.
-The password specified must be the same as the password specified for the keystore (see Step 1, above).
-Alternately, use the following commands without a web browser:
+As a local user (whether in person or via a remote desktop connection), log in to GAX as root user (localhost:8080/gax in GAX installed machine). - 4.
+In another tab, generate gax encryption key using: http://localhost:8080/gax/api/system/generategaxkey